10 – Cool for Cats

 # 9 – 853-5937

-By the end of the 1980s, everyone was sort of sick of that “867-5309/Jenny” song, but that didn’t stop Squeeze from coming out with this phone number-titled single in 1988, off their Babylon and On record.
+By the end of the 1980s, everyone was sick of Tommy Tutone’s “867-5309/Jenny” song, but that didn’t stop Squeeze from coming out with this phone number-titled single in 1988, off their Babylon and On record.
 It sounds like a gimmick, with Glenn Tilbrook reciting the number and a few simple lyrics in a sing-songy melody, but then the break hits, with layered vocals and a brief but blistering guitar solo, and then the seriousness of the lyrics start to come through over the drum beat as the guitars drop out.
-By the end, you’re convinced: he really needs to talk to Angela, because there is no way he describe his feelings to her answering machine.
+By the end, you’re convinced: he really needs to talk to Angela because there is no way he can describe his feelings to her answering machine.
 Bonus points on this one for a fun video, too.

 # 8 – Labelled With Love

-Squeeze doesn’t do many waltzes, but they really nail the triplets on “Labelled With Love.”
+Squeeze doesn’t do many waltzes, but they nail the triplets on “Labelled With Love.”
 Another story in song form, there are several standouts on this song from 1981’s East Side Story album.
 Glenn Tilbrook’s longing vocals rarely sound better, and the drums are kept spare so that the accordion and jangly guitars are more present.
-It’s as good a song for sulking over past mistakes as it is for drinking with old friends, and the refrain is relatable by anyone who’s still feeling those twinges of sadness over a long-ago heartbreak: “The past has been bottled and labelled with love.”
+It’s as good a song for sulking over past mistakes as it is for drinking with old friends, and the refrain is relatable by anyone still feeling those pangs of sadness over a long-ago heartbreak: “The past has been bottled and labeled with love.”

 # 7 – Another Nail in My Heart